Outdoor speakers buying guide

 A company called Acoustic Landscape™ offers packages of stake-mount speakers.
 You can add up to 8 satellites to expand your outdoor listening area to include gardens, patios, and pools.

 They’re weatherproof for permanent outdoor installation without any cover or protection.
-They’re a better option than simply blasting music from the side of your house way out into the yard.
+And they’re a better option than simply blasting music from the side of your house way out into the yard.
 Your neighbors might not appreciate that.
 And the music won't be too loud for people sitting closer to the house.

 Environmental speakers blend into their surroundings.
 Can you spot the rock speaker in this photo?